-Phelan successfully transferred her fresh, insouciant take on British dressing, to Topshop, styling and directing the collections and brand imagery.
-Phelan’s affiliation with the retailer has awarded it a legitimacy in the industry previously unheard of for a mass retailer.
+Phelan successfully transferred her fresh, insouciant take on British dressing to Topshop, styling and directing the collections and brand imagery.
+Phelan’s affiliation with the retailer has awarded it a legitimacy in the industry, previously unheard of for a mass retailer.

 In August 2017, it was announced Phelan would be stepping down from her role at Topshop.
 She is represented by CLM Agency.